tranvietphuoc/nvim/README.md

 | `ea`         | `:EasyAlign (_)`                        | `v`          | *Alignment with a character,then enter*  |

 ---

+* More keys mapping is instantiated which `WhichKey` plugin

 ## Todo
 - [ ] Config debugger using `nvim-dap`